coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ## Markup

 Let's talk about the markup.
 The entry point into the navbar partial is my `_navbar.html.erb` file.
+The root element is a semantic `nav` component.
 It looks like this:

 ```
 # app/views/layouts/navbar/_navbar.html.erb